ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

 those who want the most out of their computers and prefer a traditional desktop metaphor.
-With modest hardware requirements it is suitable for modern desktops and laptops, single board computers and older hardware alike.
-Ubuntu MATE makes modern computers fast and old comuters usable.
+With modest hardware requirements it is suitable for modern desktops and laptops, single board computers and older hardware alike. **Ubuntu MATE makes modern computers fast and old computers usable.**

 ### Objectives

 Ubuntu MATE has a number of guiding objectives and goals.

-  * Accessible to all, regardless of language and physical ability.
+  * **Accessible to all**, regardless of language and physical ability.
   * Increase both [Ubuntu](http://www.ubuntu.com) and [MATE Desktop](http://mate-desktop.org) user adoption.
-  * Ubuntu alternative for computers that aren't powerful enough to run a composited desktop.
+  * Ubuntu **alternative for computers that aren't powerful enough to run a composited desktop**.
-  * First choice Ubuntu platform for remote workstation solutions such as [X2Go](http://x2go.org).
+  * **First choice Ubuntu platform for remote workstation solutions** such as [X2Go](http://x2go.org).
-  * Recreate the halcyon days of Ubuntu for users who prefer a traditional desktop metaphor.
+  * **Recreate the halcyon days of Ubuntu** for users who prefer a traditional desktop metaphor.
-  * Use themes and artwork similar to Ubuntu so that Ubuntu MATE is immediately familiar.
+  * Use themes and artwork similar to Ubuntu so that **Ubuntu MATE is immediately familiar**.
-  * When possible contribute to [Debian](http://www.debian.org) so both the Debian and Ubuntu communities benefit.
+  * When possible **contribute to [Debian](http://www.debian.org)** so both the Debian and Ubuntu communities benefit.
-  * Software selection will favour functionality and stability over lightness and whimsy.
+  * Software selection will **favour functionality and stability over lightness and whimsy**.

 ## New in Ubuntu MATE 16.04

-Here is a run down of some of the headline features in Ubuntu MATE 16.04:
+Here is a run down of the headline features in Ubuntu MATE 16.04:

   * **MATE Desktop 1.12.1**
-    * Fixes and improvements for GTK3 support across the entire MATE Desktop including GTK 3.18 support.
     * **Touchpad support is significantly improved and now features multi touch and natural scrolling**.
     * **Multi monitor support has been improved** so the display settings use output names and the revised UI lets you set the primary monitor.
     * The power applet now **displays model and vendor information** so you can distinguish between multiple battery powered devices.